ayonli/ngrpc/README.md

     - `uri` The URI of the gRPC server, supported schemes are `grpc:`, `grpcs:`, `http:`, `https:` or `xds:` (make sure package [@grpc/grpc-js-xds](https://www.npmjs.com/package/@grpc/grpc-js-xds) is installed).
-    - `serve` If this app is served by the gRPC Boot app server.
+    - `serve` If this app is served by the NgRPC app server.
 If this property is `false`, that means the underlying services are served by another program.
 As we can see from the above example, the `user-server` sets this property to `false`, because it's served in a [`golang` program](./main.go).
 If we take a look at the